 Currency pairs and rates

-Their names are given as a three letter abbreviation known as ISO code, where the first two letters represent the country and the third one is the name of the currency.
+Their names are given as a three letter abbreviation known as ISO code, where the first two letters represent the country and the third one is the name of the currency. open a forex account.

 The most traded ones are usually referred as to majors and include the US dollar, the euro, the Great Britain pound, the Japanese yen, the Canadian dollar, the Swiss franc, the Australian dollar and the New Zealand dollar.
 Major pairs involve the US dollar and another currency from the list above, for example, EURUSD, USDJPY, USDCHF